carpentries/instructor-training/_extras/checkout.md

 [www.software-carpentry.org/lessons/]({{ site.swc_site }}/lessons/).
 Please follow the guidelines in the appropriate CONTRIBUTING.md file when making lesson contributions.

-Trainees must do their work on one of the lessons for which we are currently seeking improvements.

 Please note that:

 1. If you submit your contribution through GitHub, you need to [send us]({{ mailto:site.email }})